-“Many people don’t know that dogs take a lot longer than humans to cool down and with temperatures rising over the summer it is more important than ever that dog owners are warned of the dangers of leaving their pets unattended in cars.
+“With temperatures rising over the summer it is more important than ever that Renfrewshire’s dog owners are warned of the dangers of leaving their pets unattended in cars.
 Even on cooler or very wet days, cars can become very hot, very quickly, and be fatal for dogs.

 “If you are carrying your dog in the car over the summer carry plenty of drinking water for it, use sun blinds on the windows and do not leave the dog in a parked car, even for a few minutes.